portainer/portainer-docs/docs/source/deployment.rst

   $ curl -L https://portainer.io/download/portainer-agent-stack.yml -o portainer-agent-stack.yml
   $ docker stack deploy --compose-file=portainer-agent-stack.yml portainer

-Have a look at the Advanced deployment section below to find more details on how to connect an existing Portainer instance to a manually deployed Portainer agent.
+Have a look at the :ref:`Agent` section to find more details on how to connect an existing Portainer instance to a manually deployed Portainer agent.

 Persist Portainer data